NRCan/CanFlood/docs/source/table_of_contents/index.rst

   2) For each layer, sample the raster value or calculate the percent inundation of each asset;
   3) Save the results in the ‘expos’ csv file to the working directory and write this path to the Control File;
   4) Load the results layer to canvas (optional)

+**Value Sampling for Complex Geometries**

+Unlike Point geometries, inventories with line or polygon geometries require some *sampling statistic* (e.g., 'Min', 'Max', 'Mean') to tell CanFlood how the raster value should be calculated from each asset geometry.
+Two options for specifying the sampling statistic are provided:

+  • **Global**: A single sampling statistic is specified and used for all asset geometries (e.g., take the 'Max' raster value encountered within each polygon).
+  • **Per-Asset**: A sampling statistic is specified for each asset via some field value on the inventory (e.g., take the 'Max' value for some assets and the 'Min' value for others).
+This is most useful for large asset geometries and rasters with high variance (e.g., building polygons sampling DTMs in areas with significant terrain)

 **Raster Preparation**

 The raster sampler expects all the hazard layers to have the following properties: